 - Suzanne Day (Senior Director, Harvard Federal Relations)

-- Shelly Lowe (Executive Director, Harvard University Native American Program)
+- Kelli Mosteller (Executive Director of Harvard University Native American Program)

 - Megan Minoka Hill (Program Director, Harvard Project on American Indian Economic Development & Director, Honoring Nations, Harvard Kennedy School)

 - Ellen Berkman at the Office of General Counsel acts as Counsel to the Committee.

 Listen to HMSC Connects!
 Podcast with NAGPRA Advisory Committee chair Philip Deloria who recalls his childhood in South Dakota as the son of the well-known Standing Rock Sioux member and scholar Vine Deloria Jr., his circuitous journey from a career in music to academia, and the ethical issues introduced by NAGPRA.